mimecuvalo/helloworld/docs/contributing.md

 Explain the problem and include additional details to help maintainers reproduce the problem:

 - **Use a clear and descriptive title** for the issue to identify the problem.
 - **Describe the exact steps which reproduce the problem** in as many details as possible.
 For example, start by explaining how you started the project.
-When listing steps, **not only say what you did, but also explain how you did it**.
+When listing steps, **ot only don't say what you did, but also explain how you did it**.
 - **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 - **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 - **Explain which behavior you expected to see instead and why.**